aiobofh/bltools/README.rst

 =======

 Emacs Org-Mode text-file Scrum backlog tools.
-This project will provide a few simple and quick tools to summarize backlog points, done points manage team velocity.
+This project will provide a few simple and quick tools to summarize backlog points, done points, and manage team velocity.

 This set of tools came into existence because of the *super* easy-to-use Emacs Org-Mode format for keeping track of task-lists.
 If you want to study